Youths burn church, riot in Kenya's Mombasa after imam killed

 Moderate Muslim leaders in Kenya said Omar had studied under Rogo and was nicknamed 'Rogo junior' after he publicly espoused the same hardline ideology of his former mentor.

-Both imams were popular among youths in Mombasa and along Kenya's Indian Ocean coastline where many Muslims feel marginalised by the predominantly Christian government.
+Both imams were popular among youths in Mombasa and along Kenya's Indian Ocean coastline where many Muslims feel marginalized by the predominantly Christian government.

 Rogo's death last year unleashed deadly riots in Mombasa.